 Rudy: Be honest with the inspectors, or you’ll end up paying for it down the road–but don’t talk any more than you need to.

 Or, don’t be honest, and forget to mention some of your naughty projects, even after they’re done, and it’s too late to inspect anything!
-Retroactive permits are pretty popular amongst the developers set!
+Retroactive permits are popular amongst the developers set.
+Building and Safety never got back to me on how many PS permits they rubber stamp each year.

 The Bastard Wall